Contact Us

 Table of Contents

 Video Tutorial Step-by-Step Instructions 1.
 Identify the field you want to edit 2.
 Navigate to it in Setup 3.
 Find the field in Object Manager 4.
 Add/Remove the picklist value 6.
-Reorder picklist values
+Reorder picklist values Default Picklist Field Values Set a Default on an Object with No Record Types Set a Default on an Object with Multiple Record Types

 This article will explain how to add options to multiple-choice fields, called “Picklists,” in Salesforce.